-And of course, the birth of Christ was announced in the heavens, and by all accounts, astrologers (known then as Wise Men) were present for the event.
+The Magi Star is perhaps the best-known appearance of astrology in the Bible, hiding right there in plain sight.
+The Star announced the birth of Christ in the heavens, and by all accounts, astrologers (known then as Wise Men) were present for the event.

 Matthew 2:1-2 and 9-10

-Mr. DeLapp then put a map of the ancient Middle East up for us to see, and pointed out that although the star was in the East, the Magi travelled WEST from Babylon to Bethlehem to find Jesus.
-How they found the place is a subject of much speculation among some astrologers, however, it is clear that it was not a karaoke-like “follow the bouncing ball” situation.
+Mr. DeLapp then put a map of the ancient Middle East up for us to view, and pointed out that although the Magi observed the star in the East, the Magi traveled WEST from Babylon to Bethlehem to visit the baby Jesus.
+How they found the place is a subject of much speculation among Biblical scholars.
+However, it is clear that it was not a “follow the bouncing ball” situation.

 For more info on the Magi’s star, see Rick Levine’s article over at StarIQ.com.

 The selections above tell a different story than most modern Christians would tell you.
-God actually invites us to use the lights in the sky as signals.
+God actually invites you to use the lights in the sky as signals.
 God placed them there intentionally.
-They are ordinances, they are signs.
-He has ordained them.
+They are ordinances.
+God has ordained them.
 “Thy kingdom come, Thy will be done on Earth as it is in Heaven.”
 As above, so below.

 “You shall not eat anything with the blood, nor shall you practice divination or soothsaying.
 You shall not shave around the sides of your head, nor shall you disfigure the edges of your beard.”

 I learned a lot at this lecture about the book of Leviticus.
 It’s a history of a people’s migration.
-As the people of Israel moved into a new land, they had to pass through land which was inhabited by another people.
-They lived side by side with these other folks.
-Thus God gave them some specific instructions about how to conduct themselves during that specific time in history.
+As the people of Israel moved into a new land, they had to pass through land which was inhabited by another nation.
+They lived side by side with this other group of people.
+God gave them some specific instructions about how to conduct themselves during that specific migration.
 How to and how not to intermingle with the other people.
 It’s all about context.
 (Any Bible scholars reading this, feel free to correct me or expand on this.)

 Why would people misrepresent God’s word like this?
 I have my theories.
 Suffice to say, the Bible has a lot to say about false teachers and false prophets.
-All of us need to read for ourselves, and find the truth that resonates deeply within.
+We should all read for ourselves, and find the truth that resonates deeply within.
 Like the prophets and holy people of all major religions, Jesus taught compassion and love.
 Judge not thy neighbor.